Abhi-coder722/Abhi-coder722/README.md

 - 🆕: Working on back-end development .

 ### :copyright: Abhi-coder722:
-- 🤝: Looking forward for an internship in a awesome company with software as it's base tools .
+- 🤝: Looking forward for an internship in an awesome software based company .